2005

 Venues

-Basilika Seckau
+Basilika, Seckau

-Camera Austria, Kunsthaus Graz
+Camera Austria, Graz

-Dom im Berg
+Dom im Berg, Graz

-ESC im LABOR
+ESC im LABOR, Graz

-Filmzentrum im Rechbauerkino
+Filmzentrum im Rechbauerkino, Graz

-Galerie & Edition Artelier
+Galerie Artelier Contemporary, Graz

 Galerie Kunsthaus muerz, Mürzzuschlag

-Galerie Malwerkstatt Graz
+Galerie Lendl, Graz

-Jakoministraße 9, Grazer Stadtgebiet
+Jakoministraße 9, Graz

-Kastner & Öhler
+Kastner & Öhler, Graz

 Kulturstock 3, Pischelsdorf